Nils1511/URL-content-QA-tool/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory based on the `.env.example` file:
+3. Create a `.env` file in the root directory:
    ```
-   cp .env.example .env
+   cp .env
    ```

 4. Add your API keys to the `.env` file: